keymask/keymask-js/README.md

 integers up to 64 bits in length to compact, random-looking character strings.

-Values are first transformed by a Linear Congruential Generator so as to conceal the underlying number sequence, then the output is encoded using a Base41 encoding scheme.
+Values are first transformed by a Linear Congruential Generator so as to obfuscate the underlying number sequence, then the output is encoded using a Base41 encoding scheme.

 ```
+1 -> "FyFLmR"
+2 -> "JwKVWj"
-2097142 -> "cWCLd"
+3 -> "XcCjDG"
 ```

 The Keymask instance can be personalized using a 256-bit seed value.
-As long as you keep this value secret, it will be extremely difficult for anyone to reverse map the encoded values.
+As long as you keep this value secret, it will be extremely difficult for anyone who doesn't know the seed to reverse map the encoded values.

 ## Motivation